MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symbol-path.md

 To control the symbol path, you can select one of the following methods:

+* Use the [.symfix set symbol store path command](-symfix--set-symbol-store-path-.md) to set a default path to the public Microsoft symbol server that works well in many situations.
+To set a local cache, just type `.symfix C:\MyCache`.

 * Use the [.sympath command](-sympath--set-symbol-path-.md) to display, set, change, or append to the path.
-The [.symfix set symbol store path command](-symfix--set-symbol-store-path-.md) is similar to `.sympath` but saves you some typing.

 * Before you start the debugger, use the `_NT_SYMBOL_PATH` and `_NT_ALT_SYMBOL_PATH` [environment variables](environment-variables.md) to set the path.
 The symbol path is created by appending `_NT_SYMBOL_PATH` after `_NT_ALT_SYMBOL_PATH`.
 Typically, the path is set through the `_NT_SYMBOL_PATH`.
 However, you might want to use `_NT_ALT_SYMBOL_PATH` to override these settings in special cases, such as if you have private versions of shared symbol files.
 If you try to add an invalid directory through these environment variables, the debugger ignores this directory.